Peer Support at 180 Medical

 Steve has been a C6 quadriplegic since a car accident in 1988.
 He knows firsthand how overwhelming life can feel after a new spinal cord injury or being told you need to use catheters for the first time.

-As a Patient Advocate, he loves sharing his experience to help others see their lives aren’t over because of their spinal cord injury.
+As a Patient Advocate, he loves sharing his experience to help others see that their lives aren’t over because of their spinal cord injury.
 “When someone is new to using catheters, they’ll have a lot of questions.
 Having someone who really knows what you’re going through is important,” he says.

-Steve is passionate about playing quad rugby, and he loves being able to help others with disabilities get involved with adaptive sports too.
+Steve is passionate about playing quad rugby, and he loves being able to help others with disabilities get involved with adaptive sports, too.
 Also, he shares helpful tips for navigating life with a spinal cord injury in his posts on the 180 Medical blog.

 Brendan